 What can go wrong with the cross-platform solution

-Notwithstanding all the above-mentioned advantages, cross-platform app development is not all fun and games, as you may be already suspecting.
+Notwithstanding all the advantages mentioned above, cross-platform app development is not all fun and games, as you may be already suspecting.
 The main drawbacks of this approach include:

 - possible lower performance

 It’s not a secret that time is money – and the longer it takes for your app to load, the more users give up on it and the more money you lose in the long run.
 Cross-platform apps are faster to deploy; however, there are situations in which they may turn out to work slower than their native counterparts.
 If you’re up to developing a mobile game or an app with a complex video chat, for example, React Native or Flutter won’t work as efficiently as native technologies.
-At the end of the day, however, it all boils down to the type of project you have in mind.
+However, at the end of the day, it all boils down to the type of project you have in mind and how the code is written.

 - inferior UX and UI

 Another issue pertains to the graphical user interface.
-If you take a closer look at Android and iOS apps, you’ll notice that they differ in terms of navigation, buttons, lists, etc. When building a cross-platform mobile app, developers need to be aware of these discrepancies and put special effort to making the final product user-friendly to the supporters of both operating systems.
-And the end of the day, it may turn out that the cross-platform approach won’t save them that much time at all.
+If you take a closer look at Android and iOS apps, you’ll notice that they differ in navigation, buttons, lists, etc. When building a cross-platform mobile app, developers need to be aware of these discrepancies and make the final product user-friendly to the supporters of both operating systems.
+In the end, it may turn out that the cross-platform approach won’t save them that much time at all.

 Cross-platform mobile app development has both pros and cons.
 But if you’re still reading this guide, benefits such as shortened development process, major time and cost savings, and near-native user experience that requires less workload must outweigh the drawbacks from your perspective.
 And you aren’t the only one to recognize the value of this approach.
 In fact, the ever-growing demand for cross-platform mobile applications has resulted in the sea of specific tools being available to businesses these days.

-We know that choice overload can give you a serious headache.
-That’s why in this guide we’re focusing only on the most prominent cross-platform mobile development frameworks: React Native, Flutter, NativeScript, and Xamarin.
+We know that choice overload can give you a severe headache.
+That’s why in this guide, we’re focusing only on the most prominent cross-platform mobile development frameworks: React Native, Flutter, and Xamarin.

 React Native